Empirical bias-reducing adjustments to estimating functions: Adjusted estimating equations for bias reduction

-In this case, the empirical bias-reducing adjustment has the side-effect of producing an estimator that is more robust to small values of $s_X$ than the standard $M$-estimator is.
-In particular, as $s_X$ becomes smaller in absolute value, $\hat\theta$ diverges, while $\tilde{\theta}$ converges to $s_{XY}/s_{XX}$, which is the slope of the regression line through the origin of $y$ on $x$.
+Implicit RB$M$-estimation has the side-effect of producing an estimator that is more robust to small values of $s_X$ than the standard $M$-estimator and the explicit RB$M$-estimator are.
+In particular, as $s_X$ becomes smaller in absolute value, $\hat\theta$ and $\theta^\dagger$ diverge, while $\tilde{\theta}$ converges to $s_{XY}/s_{XX}$, which is the slope of the regression line through the origin of $y$ on $x$.
 As a result, when $\mu_X$ is small in absolute value, $\tilde\theta$ has not only smaller bias, as granted by the developments in the current paper, but also smaller variance than $\hat\theta$, and, hence, smaller mean squared error.